 These tests can help guide treatment.
 Sometimes they can help your doctor and you know whether your leukemia is likely to go into remission or come back.
 In some cases, the tests can predict survival rates.

 - Chest X-rays, to find out if leukemia or an infection

 is the cause of lung problems such as persistent coughing, coughing up blood,

 chest pain, or trouble breathing.

 - CT scan of the head, chest, and belly, to find out

 - Lumbar puncture, to find out if leukemia cells

 - MRI of the brain, to look into symptoms such as

 confusion, paralysis, numbness, vision problems, vertigo, or headaches.
 Those

-look for cancer cells.
+look for leukemia cells.